How to Use GitHub for WordPress Development

 GitHub may look overwhelming if you’re a newcomer, but at its core, it’s actually pretty simple.
 In essence, GitHub is a free hosting service specifically designed for developers.
-Its primary use is to host projects for sharing and collaboration, making those projects available so that other users can contribute to and download them.
+Its primary use is to host projects for sharing and collaboration, making them available so that other users can contribute to and download them:

 As the name implies, GitHub is built around the functionality of Git.
 This is a version control system that tracks all changes made to a project.
 What makes this system so powerful is how comprehensive it is.
 Since Git keeps track of every file and change in your project, it enables you to revert quickly to any previous version.

-Git also lets developers create ‘branches,’ which is when you create a copy of a project so you can work on it independently.
-This gives you the opportunity to make and test changes, without affecting the whole project.
-You can then ‘merge’ your changes into the main branch if you want, or simply discard them.
+Git also lets developers create ‘branches’, which are copies of a project that you can work on independently.
+Creating branches gives you the opportunity to make and test changes without affecting the whole project.
+You can then ‘merge’ your changes into the main branch if you want or simply discard them.